 Offering a detox strategy can help your patients regain health and build your practice at the same time.

-A WHOPPING SEVEN OUT OF 10 AMERICANS ARE OVERWEIGHT.
+A whooping seven out of 10 Americans are overweight.
 Excess fat is linked to many diseases including heart disease, cancer, and diabetes.

 As a doctor, can you ignore these troubling trends?
 You shouldn’t — not if you have your patients’ best interests in mind.